centrahq/api-documentation/pages/07.support/01.rules-for-partners/docs.md

 ![education-over-support.png](education-over-support.png)

 We strive to be fast, effecient and friendly when working with our Partners.
-After all, if our cooperation is succesfull our shared clients will be too.
+After all, if our cooperation is succesfull, our shared clients will be too.

 TL;DR: We are here to help, but we are also here to educate and guide where ever possible.
 Below is a short list of the types of things we can support you with, but we've also noted down some things that we try to coach you to learn instead.